 (2) the report about the practical assignment (40%).

-- The following books are recommended but not mandatory for the course:
+The following books are recommended but not mandatory for the course:

-1) Th.
+- Th.
 Bäck: Evolutionary Algorithms in Theory and Practice, Oxford, University Press, NY, 1996.
 ISBN-13: 978-0195099713

-2) A.E.
+- A.E.
 Eiben, J.E.
 Smith: Introduction to Evolutionary Computing, Springer, Berlin, 2008.
 ISBN-13: 978-3540401841

-- Slides will be provided to the students for download.
+- Slides will be provided for download.

-You have to sign up for classes and examinations (including resits) in uSis.
-Check this link for more information and activity codes.
+- You have to sign up for courses and exams (including retakes) in uSis.
+Check this link for information about how to register for courses.